willycoffee/Simple-GD-Api/README.md

 getUser(71)
 ```

-A example for a song (nvm you can still do songs even though newgrounds is down)
+A example for a song
 ```javascript
 getSong(467339)
 ```